-Truncus arteriosus is a condition in which a baby is born with one main blood vessel leaving the heart instead of two.
+Truncus arteriosus repair addresses a condition in which a baby is born with one main blood vessel leaving the heart instead of two.
 The singular blood vessel tries to do the work of the pulmonary artery — carrying blood to the lungs.
 It also tries to serve the purpose of the aorta, sending blood returning from the lungs off to the rest of the body with oxygen.

 Usually, the baby also has a ventricular septal defect — a hole between the left and right ventricles.